RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-- Events do not just happen, there is something that causes them.
+- Things do not just occur, there is something that causes them into being or makes them happen.
 For example, a bow cannot fire itself, an archer is needed to pick it up and direct it.

 - In order to have been caused, there has to have been a cause: nothing comes from nothing.

-- If each event has been caused by a cause, there has to be an original cause, right at the start; it can’t go back forever.
+- If everything has been caused by a cause, there has to be an original cause, right at the start; it can’t go back forever.

 - This original, or first cause, can only be God.

 - Therefore, God exists.